mzw/RevAjaxMutator/README.md

 	</repository>
 </repositories>
 ```
-Then, RevAjaxMutator is available in your testing project.
+Then, RevAjaxMutator is available in a project under test.
 ```
 <dependency>
 	<groupId>jp.mzw.revajaxmutator</groupId>